 Member Loads

-Member loads are forces applied along structural members.
-They include distributed loads (spread along the member length) and concentrated loads (point forces at specific locations).
+Member loads are effects applied along structural members.
+They include distributed loads (spread along the member length), concentrated loads (point forces at specific locations), and thermal loads (uniform temperature change and/or temperature gradients across the cross-section).

 Types of Member Loads

-You can apply two main types of loads to members:
+You can apply three main types of loads to members:

 1. Distributed Loads